ibell/coolprop/wrappers/Java/README.rst

 **dependencies**: ``swig``, ``g++``, ``JDK(openjdk or oracle)``

 Use your package manager to install the dependencies, then run ``./build_linux.sh``.
+It will build and install a system-wide shared library.

 This script will first use the ``$JAVA_HOME`` variable as JDK path.
 If not set, will search ``/usr/lib/jvm/java-7(6)-openjdk-*`` directory to find out whether ``openjdk`` 7 or 6 is installed.